 Choosing an Architectural CADD Program

-DATACAD specializes in the development of affordable, professional-level Windows-based CADD solutions for architects, engineers, and contractors.
-DataCAD is one of the few applications available today that is ready for architectural-specific tasks out-of-the-box.
-Originally developed more than 23 years ago, DataCAD is one of the stalwarts of the architectural CADD industry.
+DataCAD is an affordable, professional-level CADD program for AEC professionals.
+DataCAD is one of only a few applications that are developed specifically for architectural tasks.
+Originally developed by an architectural firm more than 30 years ago, DataCAD is one of the stalwarts of the CAD industry.

 This white paper provides first-time and experienced CADD users with a general view of DataCAD and its relationship to competitive offerings.